vand3rlinden/Python/ThreatHunter/readme.md

 # Overview
-ThreatGuard is a tool designed to assist SOC analysts by automating aspects of their workflow.
+ThreatHunter is a tool designed to assist SOC analysts by automating aspects of their workflow.
 One of ThreatGuard’s primary objectives is to handle routine checks, freeing up analysts’ time for more in-depth analysis within the same time frame.

 ## Requirements
 1. API Key for VirusTotal